 - Visit Tallinn in the winter to potentially capture beautiful snowy pictures.

-- See the city in the autumn for multicolored-vibrant scenes.
+- See the city in the autumn for multicoloured and vibrant scenes.

 - Visit at Christmas for beautiful decorations around the Old Town.